Bavleyhesham8/ASL-NN-Project/README.md

 # 🤟 ASL-NN-Project: Deep Learning for American Sign Language Recognition

-Welcome to our graduation project repository, where we tackle **American Sign Language (ASL) recognition** using powerful deep learning models.
+Welcome to our  project repository, where we tackle **American Sign Language (ASL) recognition** using powerful deep learning models.
 Our goal is to develop a robust neural network-based system to classify ASL hand signs accurately.

 ---